-Children’s stories since I was a child myself, verses, sketches of novels, teenage poems, my first completed novel, significantly improved poems… One creation followed the next and by the time I graduated from high school I decided it was about time to start sharing my art; i.e. to get exposed.
+I’ve written children’s stories since I was a child, along with verses, teenage poems, then sketches of novels, my first completed novel… One creation followed the next and by the time I graduated from high school I decided it was about time to start sharing my art; i.e. to get exposed.

 In 2015, my first picture book, The soup of wisdom, was published by Metaichmio Publications and in 2019 my picture book Christmas dream was published by Martis Publishing.
 A year later, my debut novel The guillotine of Nafplio, Kedros Publishers, reached the bookshelves of bookstores in the midst of the Covid-19 lockdown, and in 2022, my latest picture book, The magic field, Martis Publishing, was released.

 In the meantime, I keep writing children’s stories, novels, lyrics, and spoken word poetry; in Greek, as always, but not exclusively.
 Brand new English stories are also in the making.
 Stay tuned!